5hapeshifter/javaMultThreadingMichaelProgrebinsky/out/production/javaMultThreadingMichaelProgrebinsky/README.md

 Ou seja, para diminuir a latência temos que executar as tarefas em paralelo, cada uma em um core.

-- threads in cores is optimal only if all threads are runnable and can run whithout interruption(no IO/ blocking calls/ sleep etc)
+- threads in cores is optimal only if all threads are runnable and can run whithout interruption(no IO/ blocking calls/ sleep etc.)

 - the assumption is nothing els is running that consumes a lot of cpu